MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

 ## <a name="afxgetstaticmodulestate"></a> AfxGetStaticModuleState

-Call this function to set the module state before initialization and/or to restore the previous module state after cleanup.
+Call this function to set the module state before initialization and/or to restore the previous module state after clean up.

 ### Syntax